-Note: After you add UNIX users and hosts, use the information provided in the "Managing" on page 111 section to configure your NetWare Print Services.
-The "Planning Checklist" on page 107 identifies the tasks you must complete.
-Each task references procedures given in the "Managing" on page 111 section.
+Note: After you add UNIX users and hosts, use the information provided in "Managing" on page 107 to configure your NetWare Print Services.
+The "Planning Checklist" on page 104 identifies the tasks you must complete.
+Each task references procedures given in the "Managing" section.

 If you do not convert source files to set up your databases, you must manually add the data.
-See the "Planning Checklist" on page 107 for additional information regarding setting up your databases manually.
+See the "Planning Checklist" on page 104 for additional information regarding setting up your databases manually.